-- Use trashcans for all trash. - Keep desks, pens, pencils, markers, rings, etc. away from walls where they can make marks. - Keep desks and tables clean and free from graffiti. - Put books, paper, crayons, pencils and other items in their proper place after using them. - Stay away from mud on the grounds; wipe your shoes before entering your classroom. - Be sure that all writing is done on paper; never on desks, tables, bench tops, books or walls. - Students marking or damaging school equipment or property will be required to clean the article or to pay for any necessary repairs.
+- Use trashcans for all trash. - Keep desks, pens, pencils, markers, rings, etc. away from walls where they can make marks. - Keep desks and tables clean and free from graffiti. - Put books, paper, crayons, pencils and other items in their proper place after using them. - Stay away from mud on the grounds; wipe your shoes before entering your classroom. - Be sure that all writing is done on paper; never on desks, tables, bench tops, books or walls. - Students marking or damaging school equipment or property will be required to clean the article and if deemed necessary by administration, pay for any repairs.